Why is this medication prescribed?

 How should this medicine be used?

-Colesevelam comes as a tablet and as a powder to be mixed with a liquid to take by mouth.
+Colesevelam comes as a tablet, in a chewable bar, and as a powder to be mixed with a liquid to take by mouth.
 The tablets are usually taken once or twice a day with meals and a beverage.
-The powder is usually taken once a day with meals.
+The chewable bars and the powder are usually taken once a day with a meal.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take colesevelam exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Colesevelam controls your condition but does not cure it.
 Continue to take colesevelam even if you feel well.
 Do not stop taking colesevelam without talking to your doctor.